Şemdinli incident: Trials

-In March 2006 the Van prosecutor trying the case at Van 3rd High Criminal Court, Ferhat Sarıkaya, laid out an indictment which said the suspects had links to high-ranking military commanders, including then-Land Forces Commander Gen. Yaşar Büyükanıt.
+In March 2006, the Van prosecutor, Ferhat Sarıkaya, trying the case at Van 3rd High Criminal Court laid out an indictment which said the suspects had links to high-ranking military commanders, including then-Land Forces Commander Gen. Yaşar Büyükanıt.
 He was dismissed by the Supreme Board of Judges and Prosecutors in April 2006, but the case continued without him.
 The European Commission declared that "The disproportionate character of this decision raised questions on the independence of the [Board] from other state institutions."

-In 2006 Ali Kaya, Özcan İldeniz and Veysel Ateş were sentenced to over 39 years in prison (for murder and membership of a terrorist organization) by the Van 3rd High Criminal Court.
+In 2006, Ali Kaya, Özcan İldeniz, and Veysel Ateş were sentenced to over 39 years in prison for murder and membership of a terrorist organization by the Van 3rd High Criminal Court.
 The Court ruled the three had not acted alone, and that they were part of a significant structure, and directed the state to seek out others involved.
-Chief of General Staff Yaşar Büyükanıt defended Kaya and İldeniz after the incident, saying of Kaya "I know him, he’s a good kid", and later described the case as an "unprecedented assassination of justice".
+Chief of General Staff Yaşar Büyükanıt defended Kaya and İldeniz after the incident, saying of Kaya "I know him, he’s a good kid," and later described the case as an "unprecedented assassination of justice."

 Judges trying the case were subsequently relocated to other areas.
 Police Department Intelligence Unit Chief Sabri Uzun was also sacked in early 2006, having said "The burglar is inside the house" in reference to the case.
 Uzun had also indicated that the 1 November bombing could be the work of security forces.

-The Supreme Court of Appeals ruled a mistrial, declaring the case should have been heard by a military court; in the transfer back to Van, some documents relating to Ateş were lost in a car accident.
+The Supreme Court of Appeals ruled a mistrial, declaring the case should have been heard by a military court.
+In the transfer back to Van, some documents relating to Ateş were lost in a car accident.
 A military court released the suspects.
 The Jurisdictional Court later ruled that a civilian court was appropriate following the 2010 constitutional changes.

 The three attackers were re-arrested in 2011 by the Van criminal court, and in January 2012 again sentenced to nearly 40 years in prison.
-In October 2012 the Supreme Court of Appeals overturned the element of the verdict which declared the defendants part of a criminal organization, but upheld the element finding them guilty of murder.
+In October 2012, the Supreme Court of Appeals overturned the element of the verdict which declared the defendants part of a criminal organization, but upheld the element finding them guilty of murder.
 New prison sentences for gang membership (prison sentences of one year, 10 months, 27 days) were handed out by the Van 3rd High Criminal Court in May 2013.

 Trials for commenting on the incident

-In May 2007 former Democracy Party deputy Mahmut Alınak was sentenced to 10 months in prison under Article 301, for his remarks about the Şemdinli incident, in which he described Parliament and the General Staff of Turkey as doing the bidding of the Counter-Guerrilla in protecting those responsible.
+In May 2007, former Democracy Party deputy Mahmut Alınak was sentenced to 10 months in prison under Article 301 for his remarks about the Şemdinli incident, in which he described Parliament and the General Staff of Turkey as doing the bidding of the Counter-Guerrilla in protecting those responsible.